hpi-swa-teaching/TelegramClient/README.md

 Once this project concludes there will be a need for the next group to aquire a new [API key](https://core.telegram.org/api/obtaining_api_id).

 ## Resources for following groups
-We have a [Discord](https://discord.gg/craraGh) server setup with a Github Webhook, notifying us on important changes to the repository.
-Most exchanges happened in there, making it a valueable resource for successive groups.
+We have developed a [Project-Guide](https://github.com/hpi-swa-teaching/TelegramClient/wiki) which contains the most important information to continue developing the TelegramClient.
+Feel free to add new information to the wiki.

 ## Our Group
 Group 13 of the 2020 SWT I module incuded [Rohan Sawahn](https://github.com/rohansaw), [Jonas Schmidt](https://github.com/schmidtjonas), [Frederik Wollny](https://github.com/Freddy200), [Stefan Spangenberg](https://github.com/sspangenberg), [Lukas Laskowski](https://github.com/lasklu) and [Niklas Schilli](https://github.com/Mrnikbobjeff).